 “Educating girls is the most powerful and effective way to reduce global poverty.”

 A core value of Mona Foundation is the belief in Oneness of Humanity.
 In practice, this means that we believe all people have the right, capacity, and responsibility to lead the development of their own communities and contribute towards a just and prosperous society.
 The individuals most effected are the ones most ready to affect change.
 Supporting communities in their own self-advocacy promotes empowerment, rather than dependency.
 Many students we support work with their communities to establish literacy programs, women health centers, parent training, cleanliness drives, tree plantings, and many other programs that foster harmony and build strong communities.

 Who is Mona?

 Mona is our Malala, although Mona did not live after the attempt on her life, and Mona did not.
 Mona Mahmudnizhad was 17 years old when she was arrested and later executed in 1983 in Iran for her beliefs as a Baha’i and for teaching children’s classes.
-Mona loved children and had volunteered in an orphanage since she was 12 years old.
+Mona loved children and volunteered in an orphanage as a 12 years old.
 She was also an outspoken defender of human rights and had written an essay on “Freedom.”
 Because of her beliefs, her service to children, and her outspoken nature, Mona was arrested, with charges ranging from “misleading children and youth” to being a “Zionist”, and then executed after nine months of imprisonment.
 Her youth, courage and commitment to education, service and social justice inspired us to name the foundation after her.